project-gemmi/gemmi/docs/sym.rst

 Symmetry
 ########

-The Gemmi symmetry module provides space-group related functionality needed in other parts of the library -- when working with coordinate files, electron density maps and reflections.
+The Gemmi symmetry module provides space group related functionality needed in other parts of the library -- when working with coordinate files, electron density maps and reflections.